ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/example/_includes/steps/09_multistep_transactions.md

-## Multi-step transactions with intermediate data processing on the client side {#multistep-transactions}
+## Multistep transactions {#multistep-transactions}

-The code snippet below shows how to use multi-step transactions consisting of multiple queries.
+Multiple commands are executed within a single multistep transaction.
 The client-side code can be run between query executions.
+Using a transaction ensures that select queries made in its context are consistent with each other.